openstax/cnx-automation/README.md

     $ pip install -r requirements.txt

+### Set username and password for legacy tests

+If you intend to run the legacy tests, you will need to set the LEGACY_USERNAME and LEGACY_PASSWORD environment variables.
+You can either export them from your shell profile or simply add them to a `.env` file in the root dir of this repo.

 ### Run the tests

 Tests are run using the command line using the `tox` command.
 By default this